izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 Recommended project settings to start:
 - Network Prediction / Preferred Ticking Policy: Fixed
 - Network Prediction / Simulated Proxy Network LOD: Interpolated
-- Engine General Settings / Use Fixed Framerate: Enabled
+- Network Prediction / Enable Fixed Tick Smoothing: true

-If you have a fixed tick rate for Network Prediction, but a different tick rate under "Engine - General Settings", you may feel like the movement simulation is less smooth compared to camera movement or animation.
+This will have Mover objects simulating at a fixed rate, which is different than the variable rendering frame rate.
+The smoothing option provides visual compensation.
+Without it, you may feel like the movement simulation is rougher than the camera movement or skeletal animation.

 ## Examples